Inyo County, California

 At 49 years old, Schulman suffered a fatal heart attack.
 The article he had been working on at the time of his death about his discovery was published posthumously 2 months later by National Geographic.
 The U.S. Forest Service in turn set aside 28,000 acres, roughly 43 square miles atop the White Mountain Range where a large majority of the bristlecone trees continue to survive.

 The region around the present-day visitor center was named the Schulman Memorial Grove in his honor.
-When Schulman started his quest in the 1930s to find the world’s oldest trees, he likely was not expecting to find them in a place that had very little moisture, extreme wind events, and very pour soil.
+When Schulman started his intercontinental quest in the 1930s to find the world’s oldest trees, he likely was not expecting to find them in a place that had very little moisture, extreme wind events, and very poor soil.
 In effect, he discovered these trees in the very last place he might have initially anticipated.
-Bristlecone Pines can grow to such unfathomable ages due these several key factors required for success.
+Bristlecone Pines can grow to such unfathomable ages due to these several key factors required for success.
 The White Mountains are so named due to the color of the soil, known as dolomite, a type of limestone, which is largely alkaline that few other plants can survive in.